 How do you know if you are in an evacuation area?
 Here is NOAA’s tsunami evacuation map, if you allow it to know your location it reduces the need to search and guess.
 Kamaole Sands and Sugar Beach condos, you are in the evacuation area.
 Maui Kamaole or Palms at Wailea condo, you are NOT in the evacuation zone (you do not need to evacuate).

 - pack food and drink, a flashlight and blanket.
 Bring some beach chairs along too, evacuations can take a while.

 - head out of the evacuation zone.
 There are churches (Kihei Lutheran and Hope Chapel) along the Piilani Hwy that open their parking lots to those who need to evacuate.
-I’ve also been told the Safeway parking lot becomes a town party.
-County shelters don’t open until after a tsunami has occurred.
+In the past Safeway parking lot has become a bit of a town party.
+County shelters don’t open until after a tsunami has occurred

-- make sure you have working flash lights (there is always the possibility of a power outage).
+- ensure you have working flash lights and your phones are charged (there is always the possibility of a power outage)

-- make sure you have lots of drinking water and also water to wash (clean and fill the bathtub for non-drinking water purposes).
+- make sure you have lots of drinking water and also water to wash (clean and fill the bathtub, sinks, pots for non-drinking water purposes)